 - Some of the valleys of Wadi Dawan are inhabited by Al-Qaida or other similar Salafi Muslim militants.
 Ask your fixer or your driver where you can go safely;

 - You don’t need to dress Yemeni style to blend.
 Actually, if you are blond with blue eyes, you will probably stand out more using local clothes.
-I dressed the same way I always dress, and obviously people expected a guy with my face to dress like I did.
+I dressed the same way I always dress, and obviously, people expected a guy with my face to dress as I did.
 So, I didn’t stand out from the crowd like trying to hide or not being noticed;

-- If you travel to Yemen the way I did, understand that you should be visiting the country with army escort.
-This means, that if you cross the border like I did, you will be traveling in a way that breaks the law;
+- If you travel to Yemen the way I did, understand that you should be visiting the country with an army escort.
+This means, that if you cross the border as I did, you will be traveling in a way that breaks the law;

-- Currently Yemeni Tourism Ministry is not issuing visas to visit main land Yemen.
+- Currently, the Yemeni Tourism Ministry is not issuing visas to visit mainland Yemen.
 You will probably cross the border with legal documents to visit Socotra Island.
 Therefore, you will be under illegal status in Yemen, since your papers are for Socotra;

 - During checkpoints, let your fixer or driver do the talk.
 Just look at the police or army officer with a gentle smile and nod with the head;